Hire a New York Construction Accident Lawyer With Decades Of Experience

 In New York, can I sue if I’m a subcontractor and received an injury at a construction site?

-Subcontractors who are injured on a construction site are entitled to sue all responsible parties – with the notable exception of their employer – whose conduct was a substantial factor in the happening of the accident.
+New York labor law states that subcontractors who are injured on a construction site are entitled to sue all responsible parties – with the notable exception of their employer – whose conduct was a substantial factor in the happening of the accident.
 Such conduct can result in liability if it constitutes negligence (i.e., failure to exercise reasonable care under the circumstances), or if it fails to comply with a statutory obligation.
-For example, Labor Law $240 imposes certain non-delegable duties on owners, [general] contractors, and their agents to provide proper protection against elevation-related risks on job sites – and so, they are required to provide proper safety devices (including ladders, scaffolds, hoists, etc.) to prevent workers from falling from a height or from being struck by falling objects; and Labor Law $241 (6) also imposes non-delegable duties on the same parties on construction, excavation or demolition projects to comply with specific requirements set forth in the Industrial Code.
+For example, Labor Law $240 imposes certain non-delegable duties on owners, [general] contractors, and their agents to provide reasonable and adequate protection against elevation-related risks on job sites – and so, they are required to provide proper safety devices (including ladders, scaffolds, hoists, etc.) to prevent workers from falling from a height or from being struck by falling objects; and Labor Law $241 (6) also imposes non-delegable duties on the same parties on construction, excavation or demolition projects to comply with specific requirements set forth in the Industrial Code.

-What do I need to document for my injuries from my construction work accident?
+What do I need to document for my injuries from my construction site accident?

 On a construction work accident, we are concerned with documenting both the circumstances that caused your accident and the resulting injuries.
 Documenting your injuries is usually the easier part.
 Assuming that your injuries are serious enough to require medical attention, the healthcare provider (hospital or doctor) can be expected to make appropriate medical records that document the extent of your injuries.
 X-rays, EMG’s, CT-Scans, MRI’s and other diagnostic tests will also help to document your injuries.
 Photographs that depict any scars and any medical appliances (slings, cast, etc.) can also be helpful in making a record of your injuries.
 Unlike your injuries, which are documented by the treatment that you receive, it is usually more difficult (and more important to document the manner in which your accident occurred.
 Because the conditions often exist for only a limited period, photographs that depict dangerous conditions that gave risk to your accident are extremely important.
 Obtaining the names and contact information for witnesses can also be extremely helpful.

-What are the New York statutes of limitations in a construction accident case?
+What are the statutes of limitations in a New York City construction accident case?

 Like many other issues in the law, the answer to this question is “it depends”.
 Generally, the applicable statute of limitations (i.e., deadline to commence a lawsuit) for accidents in New York is three years.
 However, the statute of limitations varies greatly depending on whom you are intending to sue – and cases involving the State, municipalities, or public agencies can have much shorter deadlines.
 Consider, for example, a construction worker who falls due to a defective scaffold.
 The usual statute of limitations would be three years from the date of the accident.
 But if the accident occurred on a job site owned by the City of New York or controlled by the New York City Transit Authority, the applicable statute of limitations to sue the City or the Transit Authority would be only one year ninety days.
 Also, any lawsuit against the City or the Transit Authority would require compliance with conditions precedent imposed by the law – so that it would generally be necessary to serve a Notice of Claim within ninety days following your accident.
 Of course, not all construction accidents involve the City or the Transit Authority.
 Different deadlines and requirements may apply to construction accidents on projects involving, for example, the Port Authority of New York and New Jersey (which controls many of the airports, bridges and tunnels in the City, as well as the World Trade Center), and the New York City School Construction Authority (which controls most construction projects involving Public Schools in the City).